 IS MEDIATION RIGHT FOR ME?

 Every couple is different, and there is no right or wrong way to come into mediation.
-Here are three mediation stories that show a range of experiences with mediation.
+Here are mediation stories that show a range of experiences with mediation.

 WHAT IS MEDIATION?

 Mediation is a voluntary process, intended to create complete, final, sustainable and legally enforceable agreements.
 There are many styles of mediation; the type of mediation I offer is an alternative to litigation.
 Clients in mediation will only submit final, agreed orders to the court, and will not be asking the court to decide the terms of the divorce for them.

 We will meet periodically for about two hours per session.
 You and your spouse will usually be in the same room.
 If we are working with a therapist, we will meet together most of the time, although there may be times when you meet with the therapist separately or with me separately.

 It is essential that you provide complete, accurate and timely information about your needs, concerns, finances, and other relevant issues.
 I assume that I may share whatever you tell me with your spouse, unless you tell me otherwise.

 As mediator, I will work with you to generate complete agreements needed to complete your family law matter.
 I will assist both of you with gathering information needed to make informed decisions, serve as your memory from session to session to help you maintain the continuity of your thoughts, brainstorm with you, evaluate with you various options, guide you through implementation, and find ways to resolve and manage conflict throughout.

 While I am licensed as an attorney, I will not act as an attorney for either of you.
 This means that I will not provide either of you with legal advice, nor will I advocate for either of you.
 My efforts are focused on helping you efficiently make informed, workable and long-lasting agreements.